 Mrs. Biddle valued the input and wisdom of her friends and trusted advisors, and, from the beginning, the foundation’s Board of Trustees has included family and non-family members.
 The foundation continues her practice of actively engaging members of the community to serve as trustees.
-Currently, the board is comprised of two family and four non-family members.
+Currently, the board is comprised of two family and five non-family members.

 joined the Biddle board in 2004.
 He graduated from Duke University in 1983, and subsequently earned an M.B.A. from the Darden Graduate School of Business Administration at the University of Virginia.

 Mr. Bryan has more than twenty years of experience advising senior management teams, boards of directors, and business owners on mergers and acquisitions transactions.
 He has worked in the investment banking and capital markets groups of both Bank of America and Lehman Brothers, and is currently a Managing Director at Bailey Southwell & Co., an investment banking firm in Nashville and Charlotte.

 joined the Biddle board in 2017.
 She serves as Philanthropy Director for the Center for Responsible Lending, a Self-Help affiliate that works to ensure a fair financial marketplace for vulnerable and underserved communities.
 Previously, she held key fundraising positions at Duke University and North Carolina Central University, where she was Vice Chancellor for Institutional Advancement and Executive Director of the NCCU Foundation.
 Her volunteer leadership roles include the boards of the Durham Tourism Authority, the Gregory B. Davis Foundation and Duke University’s Center for Documentary Studies.
 Ms. Deloatch is also a professional musician specializing in African American music.